Please note that the Hard Hat rules have been updated:

 3.2 Accommodation at clinics and shows

-3.3 Clinics and selection classes, this includes costs for food, venue hire, clinician expenses, stabling – although in some cases these may be generously donated or sponsored
+3.3 Clinics and selection classes, this includes costs for food, venue hire, clinician expenses, stabling – although in some cases these may be donated or sponsored

 3.4 Team uniform – both formal and barn clothing